-- Many companies including Mars, Lindt, Ferrero and Hershey have reached, or almost reached a goal of sourcing 100% certified cocoa.
-100% certified cocoa regulates fairer cocoa prices potentially lowering the need for child labour.
+- Many companies including Mars, Lindt, Ferrero and Hershey have reached, or almost reached a goal of sourcing 100 per cent certified cocoa.
+100 per cent certified cocoa regulates fairer cocoa prices potentially lowering the need for child labour.
 It is an important step but, as audits only take place once a year, it’s not built to address the issue of child labour.

 - During COVID some companies used their supply chain communication to inform farming communities of important public health announcements while the sector provided emergency relief both in kind (soap, buckets, water, food) and in cash through relief funds.

 Direct action needs to be taken to tackle the root causes of child labour.
 Though current best-practice interventions might make an impact, the root causes—such as inadequate infrastructure, poverty, and lack of access to good schools, need to be addressed.
 Antonie Fountain, co-author of the Cocoa Barometer said,

 It is time to move forward and put in place ambitious, holistic and mandatory change, so that we can finally tackle poverty, child labour and deforestation in cocoa.

 The industry has recognised it will take a consolidated effort from governments, businesses, and broader society to see lasting change.
 Child labour monitoring and remediation schemes, auditing, traceability, transparency, community development and the provision of a living income, will all be required to eradicate child labour in the cocoa supply chain.

 So, businesses have acknowledged the steps they need to take and have made strong commitments towards them.
 Now, what can you do?